What is Frontotemporal Dementia?

 New York, NY

-Behavioral symptoms of frontotemporal dementia (FTD), including agitation, aggression, and inappropriate repetitive behaviors are common, distressing to patients and caregivers, often lead to institutionalization, and can be very difficult and expensive to treat.
-There is a dearth of medication for treating these symptoms in FTD.
-Typically, antidepressants and antipsychotic medications are prescribed – which have low efficacy and, with the latter class, carry serious adverse effects such as parkinsonism and increased cardiovascular-related mortality.
-The investigators propose a study of the efficacy of lithium carbonate compared to placebo in the treatment of agitation, aggression, and inappropriate repetitive behaviors in 60 patients with FTD in a randomized, double-blind, two-arm parallel 12-week trial.
+Behavioral symptoms of Frontotemporal dementia (FTD), including agitation, aggression, and inappropriate repetitive behaviors, are common.
+This can be distressing to patients and caregivers, often leading to institutionalization, and can be very difficult and expensive to treat.
+There is a scarcity of medication for treating these symptoms in FTD.
+Typically, antidepressants and antipsychotic medications are prescribed – with low efficacy and with the latter class, carry serious adverse effects such as parkinsonism and increased cardiovascular-related mortality.
+The investigators propose a study on the effectiveness of lithium carbonate compared to placebo in the treatment of agitation, aggression, and inappropriate repetitive behaviors in 60 patients with FTD in a randomized, double-blind, two-arm parallel 12-week trial.
 Lithium is a highly effective treatment for mania and symptoms of agitation or aggression in bipolar disorder.
 It also inhibits tau aggregation and phosphorylation, leading to considerable interest in its use as a disease-modifying treatment for tauopathies such as FTD and Alzheimer’s disease.
-Unfortunately, earlier trials using typical doses (i.e., doses prescribed for treatment of bipolar disorder) showed high incidence of serious adverse effects (including confusion and delirium).
-For the study proposed the investigators will: 1) use lower doses and lower target serum concentrations than preceding trials (shown in preliminary data from a Columbia study and data from other labs to be well-tolerated) and 2) target behavioral symptoms rather than cognitive outcomes.
+Unfortunately, earlier trials using typical doses (i.e., doses prescribed for treatment of bipolar disorder) showed a high incidence of serious adverse effects (including confusion and delirium).
+For the proposed study, the investigators will: 1) use lower doses and lower target serum concentrations than have preceding trials (shown in preliminary data from a Columbia study and data from other labs to be well-tolerated) and 2) target behavioral symptoms rather than cognitive outcomes.